Frequently Asked Questions

 • Motivation for a career in health care

-• Recommendations of faculty interviewers
+• Recommendations of interview panel members

 How competitive is the program?